DMASCoreDeclan/tic-tac-toe-js/README.md

 "Varela" is used throughout while "Permanent Marker" font is the main font used for the mark of X and O.  These fonts were imported via [Google Fonts](https://fonts.google.com/).

 ### Imagery
 There is no imagery in the application other than icons and hover effects.
-The app was designed so that nothing can happen unless you participate withing the realms of the actionable areas of the site.
+The app was designed so that nothing can happen unless you participate within the realms of the actionable areas of the site.
 Within the page boundaries, visual clues are given on what you can/should do, or a popup appears with concise instructions on your next possible options.

 ### Wireframe
 The wireframe was produced using Paint.net.
+The wireframe for the Mobile and Desktop are the same, as the game was designed for a Mobile device.

  <details>